sibbiii/how-we-dev-mw/doc/source/01_welcome.md

 Integration is hard.
 Thus, we tend to avoid it.
-As a result, the code changes we work on get bigger and bigger.
+As a result, the code-changes we work on get bigger and bigger.
 Meanwhile, the codebase has diverged even more from where it was when we started the feature.
 The longer we wait, the exponentially worse things get, especially just before the release when we are already in a hurry, as all the others are.